 3. ISTD Mapping Import

 The analysis method controls ISTD compound mapping.
 If there is ISTD mapping information, the application will use the mapping for method validation (see above) as well as specialized ISTD compound management.
 Because ISTD compounds are required purely for analysis and are not a target compound of interest, the app will manage ISTD compounds in the following ways:

 - When managing compound groups, the app will automatically add any ISTD compounds to the group when you add their mapped target compounds:

 - When selecting compounds for acquisition and analysis, ISTD compounds will be hidden and cannot be selected on their own.
 If a target compound is selected that has an ISTD, that ISTD will automatically be selected and will appear in the Analysis Setup panel on the right:

 4. Compound Group Import

-Compound groups will be automatically imported from the acquisition method, if they have already been defined.
-The app will treat names separated by commas as different groups.
+If compound groups have already been defined in the acquisition method, compound groups will be automatically imported with the method.
+Names separated by commas will be treated as two separate groups.
 For more information on how compound groups can be used, see Optimizing Efficiency with Compound Groups in the MassHunter Productivity App.

 5. Compound Metadata Import

 When a method is added to the App, the compound information is imported so that it can be displayed in the compound selection page.
-If you want to display CAS numbers and formulas alongside the compound name, you can provide a CSV file titled "CompoundMetadata" that contains a list of compound names, CAS numbers, and formulas.
+If you want to display CAS numbers and formulas alongside the compound name, you can provide a CSV file titled "CompoundMetadata.csv".
+This file contains a list of compound names, CAS numbers, and formulas.
 For an example of this metadata file, see the installed copy of the default acquisition method at <MassHunter Home>\Methods\Productivity App.